PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 That's right.
 It traveled very quickly, and everybody who see this can't unsee it. [laughs] The panic just went down I think over a weekend.

 ### Ian Williams:
-Was it mezzy?
+Was it easy?
 I suppose there are more conservative members of the government.
 Is it always easy to get them on board with this stuff?

 ### Audrey Tang:
-It's piggybacking on in earlier meme [non English speech] or we only have one earth.
+It's piggybacking on in earlier meme 我們只有一個地球 or we only have one earth.
 It's a very popular environmental protection slogan.
 We only have one earth.
 We don't have Plan B. Things like that.

-The parody goes, we only have a pair of buttons.
-We don't have other pairs of buttons, which means that the actual usage is limited. [laughs] You don't have to stockpile basically.
-It's a wordplay because stockpile is a homonym to button.
+The parody goes, we only have a pair of bottoms.
+We don't have other pairs of bottoms, which means that the actual usage is limited. [laughs] You don't have to stockpile basically.
+It's a wordplay because stockpile is a homonym to bottoms.

 All this is the Premier's team pre cleared the use of this humor with the Premier because if it takes a entire day to get the approval, then it will lose its efficacy.
 At the time, then the conspiracy theory will win.